LeiaQuesada/boilerplate-express/docs/express-server-info.md

 To serve static assets from the public folder you can use the express.static() method as the middleware which takes the endpoint and the absolute path to the directory containing the static assets as arguments and exposes the files in that folder at the given endpoint.
 By default, if the endpoint is not passed to the method, the folder is exposed at the root endpoint i.e. / for the application.

 The \_\_dirname variable is a string containing the absolute path to the root of your project which has to be concatenated with the folder containing the assets.

+## Serve JSON on a Specific Route

+While an HTML server serves HTML, an API serves data.
+A REST (REpresentational State Transfer) API allows data exchange in a simple way, without the need for clients to know any detail about the server.
+The client only needs to know where the resource is (the URL), and the action it wants to perform on it (the verb).
+The GET verb is used when you are fetching some information, without modifying anything.

+- These days, the preferred data format for moving information around the web is JSON.
+  JSON is a convenient way to represent a JavaScript object as a string, so it can be easily transmitted.

+Let's create a simple API by creating a route that responds with JSON at the path /json.
+You can do it as usual, with the app.get() method.
+Inside the route handler, use the method res.json() which closes the request-response loop, returning the data.
+This converts a valid JavaScript object into a string, then sets the appropriate headers to tell your browser that you are serving JSON, and sends the data back.

+A valid object has the usual structure {key: data}. data can be a number, a string, a nested object or an array. data can also be a variable or the result of a function call, in which case it will be evaluated before being converted into a string.